sailfishos-mirror/wayland-protocols/README.md

 Depending on which stage a protocol is in, the protocol is placed within the toplevel directory containing the protocols with the same stage.
-Stable protocols are placed in the `stable/` directory, staging protocols are placed in the `staging/` directory, and deprecated protocols are placed in the `deprecated/` directory.
+Stable protocols are placed in the `stable/` directory, staging protocols are placed in the `staging/` directory, experimental protocols are placed in the `experimental/` directory, and deprecated protocols are placed in the `deprecated/` directory.

 Unstable protocols (see [Legacy protocol phases]) can be found in the `unstable/` directory, but new ones should never be placed here.